AleksandrPuhov/react-person-list/README.md

 This is a base React app.

-In this app use base features and syntax.
+In this app use:

+    1) Base features and syntax.

-And also working with lists and conditionals.
+    2) Working with lists and conditionals.

+    3) Styling React components & elements.

+    4) Working with CSS modules